 UNC Department of Computer Science is committed to creating opportunities that support and advocate for students that have been historically excluded from computer science and technology.
 The Diversity, Equity, and Inclusion (DEI) Ambassador Program is intended to address issues of visibility, access, and outreach for those within the department and throughout the surrounding community.
-As a part of this program, current undergraduate and graduate students serving in this role will be given the opportunity to serve as a resource and community builder for peers with underrepresented and historically excluded identities.
-DEI Ambassadors will be the student leaders affiliated with the Debugging DEI initiative in the department.
+As a part of this program, current undergraduate students serving in this role will be given the opportunity to serve as a resource and community builder for peers with underrepresented and historically excluded identities.
+DEI Ambassadors will be the student leaders affiliated with the Debugging DEI & SOAR (Success through Opportunities, Access, and Resources) initiatives in the department.

 The DEI Ambassadors provide an indispensable service to the Department of Computer Science by serving as liaisons to current and prospective students, the community, faculty and staff, UNC alumni, and industry on topics related to diversity, equity, and inclusion.
 As a DEI ambassador, each member is expected to be a significant contributor to the development of the department as an inclusive community.

 The DEI Ambassador role is a paid position, earning up to $500 per semester.

 2023-2024 DEI Ambassadors